 Collection processed by Tanya Parlet, May 2012; March 2013.

 This finding aid may be updated periodically to account for new acquisitions to the collection and/or revisions in arrangement and description.

 This collection received a basic level of processing including minimal organization and rehousing.
 Multiple accession(s) for the collection have not been merged or organized as a whole.
 Each accession is described separately.

 Description information is drawn in part from information supplied with the collection and initial surveys of the contents.
 Folder titles are based on those created by the creators or previous custodians.
 Titles have not all been verified against the contents of the folders.
 In some cases, staff supplied folder titles during initial processing.

-- University of Oregon -- Alumni and alumnae -- Students
+- University of Oregon -- Alumni and alumnae -- Students (Organization)

 - Guide to the Alumni Association records